yahshun/Agility-2020-Access-102-Access-Building-Blocks/docs/Lab_Guide/Troubleshooting APM policies/module4.rst

 The type of event messages available on the APM are as follows:

 Event Messages				File location					Description

-Access Policy Events			/var/log/access					Access Policy event messages include logs pertinent to access policy
+Access Policy Events			/var/log/access					Access Policy event messages include logs
-																SSO, network access, and web applications.
+                                                                                        Pertinent to access policy SSO, network access,                                                                                         and web applications.
 To view access policy                                                                                             events on the navigation pane, expand system                                                                                             menu and click logs.

 Audit Logging				/var/log/audit					Audit event messages are log messages that APM                                                                                           logs as a result of configuration changes.

-When setting up logging you can customize the logs by designating the minimum severity level or log level, that you want the system to report when a type of event occurs.
+When setting up logging you can customize the logs by designating the desired minimum severity level or log level that you want the system to report when a type of event occurs.
 The minimum log level indicates the minimum severity level at which the system logs that type of event.
 Note:  Files are rotated daily if their file size exceeds 10MB.
 Additionally, weekly rotations are enforced if the rotated log file is a week old, regardless whether or not the file exceeds the 10MB threshold.
-The default log level for the BIG-IP APM access policy log is Notice, which does *not* log Session Vari- ables.
+The default log level for the BIG-IP APM access policy log is Notice, which does *not* log Session Variables.
 Setting the access policy log level to Informational or Debug will cause the BIG-IP APM system to log Session Variables, but it will also add additional system overhead.

-If you need to log Session Variables on a production system, F5 recommends setting the access policy log level to Informational temporarily while performing troubleshooting or debugging
+If you need to log Session Variables on a production system, F5 recommends setting the access policy log level to Debug temporarily while performing troubleshooting or debugging access related issues.

 Task 3 - SAML Tracer
 ----------------------